signalwire/swrooms/README.md

 2. Install the npm packages for both the backend and frontend: `yarn install && cd video && yarn install && cd ..`
 3. Set up the environment variables `.env` and `video/.env`.
 You can use the `.env.sample` files as reference.
    For backend the `.env.sample` is right at the root of the repo.
 Only one variable is essential for you to set: `JWT_SECRET`.
 Make it a strong, random, unique password.
 Then you can `mv env.sample .env` to situate the file.
+   If you'd like, you can set up a Postgres database using the env variables in `.env.sample`, which will make the system use a postgres database instead of the fallback file database.

    For the frontend, the `.env.sample` file is in `video` folder.
 You don’t necessarily need to change anything here, just `mv env.sample .env`.
 If you ever have to host the backend on a separate URL, keep that URL at `REACT_APP_API_URL`.

 4. Finally, if you’d like to just give it a whirl, cd into the root of the repo and go `yarn prod`.
 It’ll build the frontend and serve it via the backend.
 It will be available at [`localhost:5000`](http://localhost:5000) or whatever port you’ve set.